Skip to content

 Advertisement

-But people in clubs avoid making decisions, principally I feel because they don’t want to be unpopular.
+But sometimes people in clubs avoid making such decisions, principally I feel because they don’t want to be unpopular.
 Who wants to stand in the bar and be harangued?

-If they say, ‘the handicap limit is 18′ – which is a limit I regularly see banded about by people on social media – they will have loads of members really cross with them because they can’t enter.
+If they say, ‘the handicap limit is 18′ – which is a number I also see banded about by people on social media – they will have loads of members really cross with them because they can’t enter.
 Remember, the average handicap index in England is 17 for men and 28 for women.

 There is nothing to stop a club having a Cup and a Plate for a board competition – one up to 28 handicap, for instance, and one for everyone above.
 There is nothing to stop them having a gross prize as well as a net.